lunary-ai/lunary/README.md

 - 🤖 Usable with any model, not just OpenAI
 - 📦 Easy to integrate (2 minutes)
-- 🧑‍💻 Simple to self-host (deploy to Vercel & Supabase)
+- 🧑‍💻 Simple to self-host

 ## Demo